Vishnu02071999/Langchain-chat-history-vs-stateless-chat/README.md

 Simpler implementation with lower memory requirements.

-# Key Difference
-Feature	            Chat History Version	      Stateless Version Stores Messages	         ✅ Yes	                     ❌ No Conversation Record	     ✅ Yes	                     ❌ No Simplicity	             Moderate	                Very Simple Memory Foundation	       ✅ Yes	                     ❌ No

-Note: In the first implementation, the history is stored locally in a Python list but is not sent back to the model.
+# Note: In the first implementation, the history is stored locally in a Python list but is not sent back to the model.
 Therefore, the model itself does not remember previous messages.
 The list simply keeps a record of the conversation.

 # Technologies Used
 Python